ryanstout/stoutlang/docs/IDEAS.md

 - Benchmark examples to show fast rust is complicated
 - Functional has too many trade offs.
 A world without trade offs
 - Good to show data points about how lines of rust shipped (or maybe effective lines)

+- Amazon style reviews on packages (surprised this isn't done)